JavierGarciaGarcia/antaeus/Architecture_2_0.md

 * As an idea to consider will be to use 2 entry points in every service that expose an external API:
   * Expose a REST API to access the service
   * Expose a gRPC API to internal communication

+## Storage solution
+For invoice service, having in mind that will be the larger data storage, I would recommend to use [AWS Auora](https://aws.amazon.com/rds/aurora/)

+For the proposed solution, I would use a Postgres Aurora cluster and use the following features:
+* Having a scheduled process that will iterate over all the invoices pending to be paid, I would create a cron job to scale the cluster with a specific reader (https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-replicas-adding.html).
+* Create a [custom endpoint](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Overview.Endpoints.html#aurora-custom-endpoint-creating) for the new reader instance
+* Using another AWS services, like [AWS Route 53](https://aws.amazon.com/route53/), keep the new custom endpoint accessible with the same name

+By doing that we can ensure the read isolation between normal behaviour of the invoice service and the scheduled job.
+The scheduled job will iterate over a possible large dataset using *keyset pagination* and a new reader instance, so the performance of the cluster won't be affected and won't affect the performance of invoice service

+## Scalability
+Having an isolated set of services, we can scale them based on their own necessities.
+E.G. if Invoice Service is heavily used could be scaled more than customer service

+### How scale the services
+Based on my experience, using Kubernetes is quite simple to scale up/down a service based on [custom metrics](https://learnk8s.io/autoscaling-apps-kubernetes).
+In order to been able to do that, each service must expose their own metrics, normally using [Prometheus](https://prometheus.io/) and a [k8s prometheus adapter](https://github.com/kubernetes-sigs/prometheus-adapter)

+One important thing is to take care of the status of the database to scale the services.
+Normally the status of the database is the big forgotten actor in the scalation process.
+Using [circuit breaker](https://martinfowler.com/bliki/CircuitBreaker.html) pattern is a *reactive* way to protect the database.
+When the database start failing, we open the circuit as soon as the number of errors have gone over some threshold.
+But by doing that we have affected the database and let it go to a *"dark place"*

+In my opinion we should go for a *proactive* way of keeping the database in good shape:
+* Using rate limiters in front of the services, ensuring that the amount of effectively calls that the service is receiving never exceeds the volume we used to design it
+* Scale up/down the database consumers based on database custom metrics.
+E.G. if the avg of response time of the database starts to increase, we can scale down the database consumers in order to let the database recover